FLUX.1

 ## FLUX LoRA

-LoRA (Low-Rank Adaptation)-Gewichte ermöglichen es, FLUX für bestimmte Stile, Charaktere oder Konzepte feinzujustieren, ohne das komplette Modell neu zu trainieren.
+LoRA-(Low-Rank-Adaptation)-Gewichte ermöglichen es Ihnen, FLUX für bestimmte Stile, Charaktere oder Konzepte feinzujustieren, ohne das gesamte Modell neu zu trainieren.
 Hunderte von Community-LoRAs sind auf HuggingFace und CivitAI verfügbar.

 ### Installation